 The Bankruptcy Means Test: Overcoming the Presumption of Abuse

-For many, seeing the word "bankruptcy" is cringe-worthy.
-To have it associated with the word "abuse" can be downright scary.
-While filing a Chapter 7 case under a cloud is serious business, it is not impossible to overcome the "presumption of abuse."
+For many, the term "bankruptcy" is cringe-worthy.
+Throw in another cringe-inducing word like "abuse," and the result can be downright terrifying.
+While filing a Chapter 7 case under a cloud of doubt is intimidating, it is not impossible to overcome the "presumption of abuse."
 The key is knowing how the means test works, and what your options are if you fail it.

 The Presumption of Abuse

-The means test is a calculation designed to determine if you have any money left over at the end of the month that you can presumably devote to paying down your unsecured debt.
+The means test is a calculation designed to determine if you have any money left over at the end of the month—money that could presumably go toward paying down your unsecured debt.
 If you do, that's considered "failing" the means test.
-When that happens, you're expected to either abandon your bankruptcy efforts or file a Chapter 13 repayment plan case instead or not file bankruptcy at all.
+When that happens, you're expected to either abandon your bankruptcy efforts or file a Chapter 13 repayment plan case instead.

 If you decide to go forward with a Chapter 7 case anyway, you are doing so under the "presumption of abuse."
 The presumption is that you can afford to pay some of your unsecured debt, but you're choosing not to by filing the Chapter 7 case.
 That, Congress deems, may be an abuse of the bankruptcy system.
 May is the operative word here—at least at this point in the process.